Human-Nature is a collaborative knowledge exchange programme aimed at creating a more inclusive and sustainable future.

 Register your interest

-If you are interested in learning more and joining the discussions of the Human- Nature programme contact Florence.Lambert@britishcouncil.org
+If you are interested in learning more and joining discussions on the Human- Nature programme, contact Florence.Lambert@britishcouncil.org